 During the mid-1980s he was Membership Director at the Ottawa-Carleton Board of Trade where he helped double membership in less than three years.

 In 1989 he established a media rep house that provided ad sales representation to national magazines in the National Capital Region.
 He was soon representing some of the largest circulation magazines in the country.
-Word of mouth put him in touch with the owners of a feature news distribution service called News Canada, for whom he established an Ottawa office; within three years he more than quadrupled regional sales revenues.
+Word of mouth put him in touch with the owners of a feature news distribution service, for whom he established an Ottawa office; within three years regional sales revenues more than quadrupled.
 He also worked on a number of successful contract publishing ventures.

-During his time working with News Canada he dealt with virtually every Canadian federal government department and many leading national associations and blue chip corporations, writing, editing, producing and packaging into a variety of different formats (Print, CD, Audio/Video), news items that were distributed to, and used by, thousands of newspapers, and radio and TV stations across Canada.
+During this time he worked with virtually every Canadian federal government department, and many leading national associations and blue chip corporations, writing, editing, producing and packaging into a variety of different formats (Print, CD, Audio/Video), news items that were distributed to, and used by, thousands of newspapers, and radio and TV stations across Canada.
 Many articles he wrote enjoyed documented readership in the hundreds of millions.
 During this period Nigel was also, for a time, part owner of inMedia, a leading research-based public relations agency.

 During the 1990s his articles and book reviews appeared in Policy Options magazine, Marketing magazine, PRCanada and Strategy Magazine, where, from 1994-1999, his monthly column On Media appeared.

-In 2005 he decided to explore his passion for books and travel full time.
+In 2005 he decided it was time to explore a passion for books and travel, and set to it full time.